buuug7/notes/road-map/frontend/css/css-basic.md

 }
 ```

-The blockquote will not take up the whole width available,but will remain 600px wide in any situation:
+The blockquote will not take up the whole width available, but will remain 600px wide in any situation:

 - if the browser window is less wide than 600px,it will show a horizontal scrolling bar
 - if the browser window is wider than 600px,the blockquote will stay 600px wide and not take up the whole space

-  because we have only set the width,the blockquote remians fluid in height,the height becomes the variable dimension to fit the blockquote's content.
+because we have only set the width, the blockquote remians fluid in height,the height becomes the variable dimension to fit the blockquote's content.

-#### Setting both height and width
+### Setting both height and width

+By setting the dimensions of an element, it will remain fixed no matter the length of its content.

-#### CSS overflow
+### CSS overflow

 The `overflow` CSS property allows us to manage the case of content being longer than its container.

-The default value is `visible`:the content will be displayed anyway.By applying `overflow:hidden;`,your simply forbid any overflowing content to be seen.
+The default value is `visible`: the content will be displayed anyway.
+By applying `overflow: hidden;`, your simply forbid any overflowing content to be seen.

-#### Beware of fixed dimensions
+### Beware of fixed dimensions

 - make sure your content doesn't overflow
-- if it does,use `overflow:hidden` or `overflow:auto` to prevent your design from breaking
+- if it does, use `overflow:hidden` or `overflow:auto` to prevent your design from breaking

+---

 ### CSS border